notacoderr/StairSeat/README.md

 ### How to use
-Install this plugin and run your server. place stair block and sneak on it.
+Install this plugin and run your server. place stair block and tap(click) it.
-To cancel, sneak again.
+To cancel, press sneak button.